Light-Wizzard/WeBookServer/README.md

 this will only run under Description [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7) with Unix for Windows installed, and [Cygwin](https://www.cygwin.com/), more on this later,

+## Version

-## Version Control and Alphabet Soup Decoded
+Version Control and Alphabet Soup Decoded

 The Thing about Alpha is this, what the software does now is called a Starting point, and what it will do when finished is called beyond Able, Affirmative, Afirm, Alfa, just to get to Alpha,